apache/shardingsphere/community/content/contribute/test-engine.en.md

 weight = 6
 +++

-Sharding-Sphere has provided a full test engine, which defines SQL in the form of XML.
+ShardingSphere has provided a full test engine, which defines SQL in the form of XML.
 Each SQL is driven by an SQL parsing unit test engine and an integration test engine, while each engine runs test cases for H2, MySQL, PostgreSQL, SQLServer and Oracle databases separately.

 The SQL parsing unit test covers both SQL placeholder and literal dimension.
 Integration test can be further divided into two dimensions of strategy and JDBC; the former one includes strategies as Sharding, table Sharding, database Sharding, and read-write split while the latter one includes `Statement` and `PreparedStatement`.

-Therefore, one SQL can drive 5 kinds of database parsing * 2 kinds of parameter transmission modes + 5 kinds of databases * 5 kinds of Sharding strategies * 2 kinds of JDBC operation modes = 60 test cases, to enable Sharding-Sphere to achieve the pursuit of high quality.
+Therefore, one SQL can drive 5 kinds of database parsing * 2 kinds of parameter transmission modes + 5 kinds of databases * 5 kinds of Sharding strategies * 2 kinds of JDBC operation modes = 60 test cases, to enable ShardingSphere to achieve the pursuit of high quality.

 # Integration Test